rrpelgrim/dask-blog/_posts/2022-11-21-november-demo-day.md

 {% include JB/setup %}

-# Dask Demo Day : November

 Once a month, the Dask Community team hosts Dask Demo Day: an informal and fun online hangout where folks can showcase new or lesser-known Dask features…and the rest of us can learn about all the things we didn’t know Dask could do 😁

 November’s Dask Demo Day had 5 great demo's.
 We learned about:

 - the Dask-Optuna integration for distributed hyperparameter optimization
 - visualizing 2-billion lightning flashes with Dask, RAPIDS and Datashader
 - the new Dask CLI
 - Dask-Awkward
 - profiling your Dask code with Dask-PySpy

 This blog gives you a quick overview of the 5 demos and demonstrates how they might be useful to you.
 You can watch the full recording below.